outscal/Tile-Maps-Instructions/Chap04-TileMapWorkflow.md

 # Tile Map Workflow

-Now that you are aware about the components, Can you take a guess on hte steps on how to add tilemaps to your game?
+Now that you are aware about the components, Can you take a guess on the steps on how to add tilemaps to your game?

 ![](https://media.giphy.com/media/BpadRS0HKJ7Irh150L/giphy.gif)